Peugeot defends recovery plan after record loss

 The Paris-based company is scrapping 8,000 jobs and an assembly plant in an attempt to return to break-even late in 2014 and profitability in the following full year.

-Last year it also received a 7 billion euro (6 billion pounds) state loan guarantee, generated 1 billion in a share issue and raised a further 2 billion by selling assets including its Paris headquarters building and profitable Gefco logistics division.
+Last year it also received a 7 billion euro state loan guarantee, generated 1 billion in a share issue and raised a further 2 billion by selling assets including its Paris headquarters building and profitable Gefco logistics division.

 The company on Wednesday unveiled a 5 billion euro net loss, bloated by 4.74 billion in writedowns as its industrial operations continue to bleed cash.